-The city is building a new 25,440-square-foot City Hall adjacent to the Police Department on Gorman Street, creating a centralized city campus.
+The city recently opened a new 25,440-square-foot city hall adjacent to the Police Department on Gorman Street, creating a centralized city campus.

 Designs and Floor Plans

 At its April 5 meeting, the City Council approved the following design plans and specifications:

 - Level 1 Floor Plan [PDF] | Level 1 Furniture Plan [PDF]